-The Company maintains two equity incentive plans: the Amended and Restated 2013 Equity Incentive Plan, or the 2013 Plan, and the 2007 Equity Incentive Plan, or the 2007 Plan.
+The Company maintains two equity incentive plans: The Amended and Restated 2013 Equity Incentive Plan, or the 2013 Plan, and the 2007 Equity Incentive Plan, or the 2007 Plan.
 The 2013 Plan includes a provision that shares available for grant under the Company's 2007 Plan become available for issuance under the 2013 Plan and are no longer available for issuance under the 2007 Plan.

-At the Company's annual meeting of stockholders held on June 28, 2018, the Company's stockholders approved amendments to the 2013 Plan, which included an increase in the number of non-inducement shares of common stock authorized for issuance under the 2013 Plan by 146,666 shares.
-At the Company's annual meeting of stockholders held on June 17, 2019, the Company's stockholders approved additional amendments to the 2013 Plan including the increase in the number of non-inducement shares of common stock authorized for issuance under the 2013 Plan by 2,800,000 shares.
-As of March 31, 2020, 124,211 shares of the Company's common stock were authorized exclusively for the issuance of stock awards to employees who have not previously been an employee or director of the Company, except following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company, as defined under applicable Nasdaq Listing Rules.
+At the Company's annual meeting of stockholders held on June 5, 2020, the Company's stockholders approved amendments to the 2013 Plan, which included an increase in the number of non-inducement shares of common stock authorized for issuance under the 2013 Plan by 730,000 shares.
+As of September 30, 2020, 12,421 shares of the Company's common stock were authorized exclusively for the issuance of stock awards to employees who have not previously been an employee or director of the Company, except following a bona fide period of non-employment, as an inducement material to the individual's entering into employment with the Company, as defined under applicable Nasdaq Listing Rules.

-As of March 31, 2020, under all plans, a total of 3,064,098 non-inducement shares were authorized for issuance, 2,569,437 shares had been issued with 2,451,332 non-inducement stock options and restricted stock units, or RSUs, underlying outstanding awards, and 636,655 non-inducement shares were available for grant.
-As of March 31, 2020, a total of 118,368 inducement shares were authorized for issuance, 118,368 inducement shares had been issued with 117,534 inducement stock options and RSUs underlying outstanding awards, and no inducement shares were available for grant under the 2013 Plan.
+As of September 30, 2020, under all plans, a total of 1,036,409 non-inducement shares were authorized for issuance, 258,625 shares had been issued with 254,356 non-inducement stock options and restricted stock units, or RSUs, underlying outstanding awards, and 777,784 non-inducement shares were available for grant.
+As of September 30, 2020, 11,836 inducement shares were authorized for issuance, 11,836 inducement shares had been issued under the 2013 Plan, with 2,412 inducement stock options and RSUs underlying outstanding awards and 9,340 inducement shares available for grant.